 In both my professional career and academic endeavours, one area where I excel is problem-solving.
 This skill has been honed through years of experience and a proactive approach to tackling challenges, enabling me to consistently deliver effective solutions in various contexts.
 I feel so lucky to have this topic that enables me to describe this quality of mine.

-As a problem solver, I have a proven track record of identifying issues, analyzing root causes, and implementing innovative strategies to address them.
+As a problem solver, I have a proven track record of identifying issues, analysing root causes, and implementing innovative strategies to address them.
 Whether faced with complex technical issues in my job or challenging academic assignments, I approach each problem with a methodical and analytical mindset.

 My ability to excel in problem-solving stems from a combination of factors, including strong critical thinking skills, attention to detail, and a strategic approach to problem-solving.
 I possess the ability to break down complex problems into manageable components, allowing me to systematically evaluate each aspect and develop comprehensive solutions.